MarkTauber/evalsploit/README.md

 # [evalsploit по-русски](README_RU.md)
 # [evalsploit 中文版](README_CH.md)

+Okay, so, this text is for 2.6.0 #release.
+New version works with generated parametrs, so use `generate` command first to get actual payload - workaround until 2.8.0 so be patient, please.
+Will do a sessions to fix.
+Thank you.

 # evalsploit
 Backdoor based on the `eval` function.
 Can be used as standalone web-shell